jeanleos/terrain-destruction/README.md

 Eventually, destroying cells has a 10% chance of playing a sound regarding its material.

 The final project works very smoothly in a 700x500 window for 4-cores machines, and seems to work very well for 1920x1080 for higher-end devices (8-cores).
+With further testing, a 1000x1000 window also works but may be slower.

+Documentation was also fixed.

 ## Authors